candacetribble/candace/README.md

 **Celebrate!** It's my job to take hits for the team and to celebrate you when things go well.
 If you are not comfortable self-promoting and you'd like to get the word out about something, let me know.
 I want to see you do well and receive recognition for your work, and helping you get proper visibility for the hard work you do is my favorite part of my job!

 **Provide coverage.** I can run interference if you need help focusing.
-If you need a bad cop for an uncomfortable situation, I can help you.
+If you need support for an uncomfortable situation, I can help you.

 #### How can you help me?
 **Show up.** This doesn't mean "sit in your seat 8-5 Monday through Friday".
 This means, "be predictable and accountable" and be a reliable teammate to your peers.
 Sometimes events outside our control interfere with our schedules, but when you can plan ahead, please let us know by keeping your calendar current.
 As an extension of this, I ask that you make your calendar public (but I invite you to [mark meetings and appointments "private" as needed](https://www.lifewire.com/how-to-make-an-event-private-in-google-calendar-1172180/)).